 - borders, signatures or watermarks

-You may be required to provide Audubon with original image files (RAW, jpg, etc.) in the timeframe provided upon request (generally within 7 days).
+You will be required to provide Audubon with original image files (RAW, jpg, etc.) in the timeframe provided upon request (generally within 7 days).
+Judges will determine whether changes to an image are significant enough to disqualify an entry.
 Failure to provide original files may result in the disqualification of the Photograph at Audubon’s sole discretion.
 Any entrant that contacts a judge (not the general photo contest email account) while the competition is open or during the judging phase may be disqualified.
 The decision by the Sponsors to disqualify any Submission is final.

 Ethical Bird Photography

-- Photographs showing birds that appear to be stressed or harassed by the photographer.
+- birds (including chicks) that appear to be stressed or harassed by the photographer

-- Photographs of birds at nests taken with wide-angle or macro lenses.
+- birds at nests taken with wide-angle or macro lens

-- Photographs of birds (including but not limited to hawks, owls, eagles, ospreys, roadrunners) lured with bait.
-“Bait” includes live animals (such as snakes, fish, mice, crickets, worms); dead animals or parts of animals; processed meat; and decoys such as fake mice.
+- birds (including but not limited to hawks, owls, eagles, ospreys, roadrunners) lured with bait.
+“Bait” includes live animals (such as snakes, fish, mice, crickets, worms), dead animals or parts of animals, processed meat, and decoys such as fake mice.

-- Photographs of nocturnal birds (e.g., owls, nightjars) taken with a flash at night.
+- nocturnal birds (e.g., owls, nightjars) taken with a flash at night

-- Photographs taken with a remotely triggered camera in which bait or another lure has been supplied to attract the animal or that uses a direct flash.
+- birds photographed with a remotely triggered camera that uses a direct flash or for which bait or another lure has been supplied to attract the animal.
 Setting a camera trap around a fresh kill or cache is generally acceptable, as is the use of a flash with a filter that only lets through infrared light.

 The decision by the Sponsors or Judges to disqualify any Submission is final.